zeynepkurtw/GenoDiploBasic_2/README.md

 ## Genome Assembly

 The GenoDiploBasic pipeline focused on genome assembly using only Nanopore long reads, excluding Illumina polishing and contamination processes due to the bacteria-free cultivation of *S. barkhanus*.
 Nanopore reads, being long and accurate, facilitated a compact assembly given the genome size compared to *S. salmonicida*.
-The FLYE assembler processed the high-quality Nanopore sequencing data, yielding an assembly of XXX Mbp and XXX contigs for the commensal *S. barkhanus*, the second assembled *Spironucleus* genome in the Hexamitinae branch.

 ## Gene Prediction and Functional Annotation